 To combat this trend, travel agents are able to capture some of this market for their clients who want to use shared economy travel arrangements.
 The websites and apps that are used to make the connection between client and provider can also be used by agents with the ability to help promote these services.

 One place that the status quo is changing rapidly is the way the travel industry we know and recognize is operating.
-Car rentals can be had for short term rentals, even as low as an hour, by services like ZipCar.
-Hotel rooms can be booked easily, even same day through places like HotelsByDay, and conference rooms or virtual offices can be rented for a traveller to host his or her meeting in.
+Car rentals can be had for short-term rentals, even as low as an hour, by services like Zipcar.
+Hotel rooms can be booked easily, even same day through places like HotelsByDay, and conference rooms or virtual offices can be rented for a traveler to host his or her meeting in.

 The sharing economy’s impact on travel will truly and radically change how we think about booking trips and establishing connections.
 Even old standards like American Express are thinking of ways to innovate.
 Business travel is on the rise again, not just in the US but around the world.
 Corporate travel companies that are willing to take a chance on the sharing economy can come out ahead, but they will have to tread lightly as they go.
 As older established companies develop new ideas, the possibilities for a synergistic success story for all just keep growing.